Schokiiiiiiii/DAI-Practical-work-1/README.md

 #### IntelliJ IDEA

-On the top right corner, run the `Package Application as .jar file` configuration.
+On the top right corner, run the Maven wrapper `Package Application as .jar file` configuration.
 This will package the application into a single `.jar` file inside of the `target/` forlder.

+Make sure that the Maven wrapper is selected in your IDE's configuration.

 In case of an error, try running the `mvn install` command.